Home/Fish/Bluefin Tuna Loin

 How to Store

-Keep in the coldest part of the refrigerator and consume within 1-2 days.
-For longer storage, freeze it.
+Store in the coldest part of the refrigerator and consume within 1-2 days.
+If freezing, wrap tightly to prevent freezer burn.

 Myths vs Realities